Need Based Federal Loan Information

 FEDERAL DIRECT STAFFORD SUBSIDIZED LOAN

 The Federal Direct Stafford Subsidized Loan Program enables students with demonstrated need to borrow directly from the Department of Education as a means to finance their educational expenses.
 Students who do not receive Federal Perkins Loans from the College are referred to this program for the loan component of their financial aid package.
-Interest is paid by the federal government while the student is enrolled in college but begins to accrue interest once enrollment ceases.
+Interest is paid by the federal government while the student is enrolled in college and during the grace period.
 Repayment begins six months after the student ends his or her studies.
-The 2013-14 interest rate is fixed at 3.86% with repayment extending up to ten years.
+The 2014-15 interest rate is fixed at 4.66% with repayment extending up to ten years.
 More detailed information about the Federal Direct Stafford Subsidized Loan can be found here.
 You can begin the application process here.